Daily High to Daily Low: Is It Safe to Buy Melco Resorts & Entertainment Limited (MLCO)?

-Melco Resorts & Entertainment Limited (NASDAQ:MLCO) went up by 6.06% from its latest closing price compared to the recent 1-year high of $14.65.
-The company’s stock price has collected 5.46% of gains in the last five trading sessions.
+Melco Resorts & Entertainment Limited (NASDAQ:MLCO) went down by -6.53% from its latest closing price compared to the recent 1-year high of $14.65.
+The company’s stock price has collected 1.52% of gains in the last five trading sessions.

 Is It Worth Investing in Melco Resorts & Entertainment Limited (NASDAQ :MLCO) Right Now?